rexlManu/FairyChat/README.md

 For the best experience, you also should install the player expansion for MiniPlaceholders.
 You can download it from [here](https://github.com/MiniPlaceholders/Player-Expansion).

+## Support

+If you need any help with FairyChat, feel free to join our [Discord server](https://discord.gg/bM8NtsJVeb).

+For bug reports and feature requests, please open an issue on [GitHub](https://github.com/rexlManu/FairyChat/issues).

 ## Configuration

 ```yaml